Optionshouse IRA Review 2015: Pricing, Fees, Pros/Cons, and Promotions for Traditional, ROTH, SEP, Simple, Rollover IRA Accounts

 are insured by the FDIC.
 The insurance is limited to $500,000 per customer, including up to $250,000 for cash.

-In 2013 Barron's magazine in its annual survey of online brokers rated Optionshouse 4 1/2 stars (the highest rating in the review) for Trade Experience
+In Barron's magazine annual survey of online brokers Optionshouse was rated 4 1/2 stars (the highest rating in the review) for Trade Experience

 and awarded an impressive fifth consecutive "Best for Options Traders" ranking.

-Because of low commissions and no IRA fees, Optionshouse is one of the best brokerages for an IRA.
+Because of low commissions and no IRA fees, Optionshouse is one of the best brokerages for an IRA account.